xoNelz/Soccermatics/course/source/lesson1/VisualisingFootball.md

 ### Key Performance Indices (KPI)

 It is important for clubs to develop a culture around Key Performance Indices (KPIs).
-These should be set by the coaching staff, working together with data scientists, to find an aspects of the game that is measureable and can be communicated in a simple visulaisation.
+These should be set by the coaching staff, working together with data scientists and the clubs management, to find aspects of the team's style of play that is measureable and can be communicated in a clear visualisation.

 Below are a few examples of visualisations of KPIs for Liverpool's last ten games in the Premier League season 2021-22 using the [twelve.football](https://twelve.football) platform.
 These are measured over 10 matches (the last 10 of the season).
 Usually measurements between six and ten matches gives a reliable idea of form.
+We develop KPIs with clubs to match their style of play.

 #### Expected Goals